 46. Spicy Glazed Meatballs

-Stick them with toothpicks for easy grabbing, and serve with plenty of napkins—that zingy, sticky glaze gets messy.
+Stick them with toothpicks so your guests can easily help themselves.
+Also, be sure to serve them with plenty of napkins—that zingy, sticky glaze gets deliciously messy.

 47. Holiday Baked Brie